mauricelambert/AsyncRemoteShell/README.md

 ```

 ## Why Asynchronous Shell
-You can install this package on Windows and execute this script :
+You can install this package on Windows and execute this script:
 ```python
 from time import perf_counter
 from os import system